reverseon/binotify/README.md

-# binotify
+# Binotify
-Master repo (Clone) from GitLab for all four binotify microservices
+Master repo (clone) from GitLab for all four binotify microservices.
+Click individual folder for explanation